 NFL Legend Chad Johnson Explains Why He Wants Kids to Start With Soccer as Their First Sport

 Only a handful of athletes have played multiple sports and truly excelled at the professional level.
 And by professional, we don’t mean college — we mean the big leagues.
-Also, when we say a handful, we’re talking about fewer than ten.
+Also, when we say a handful, we’re talking about fewer than 10.

-On an episode of Nightcap, Ocho and Unc were posed with a simple question: If your son asks which sport he should start playing at an early age, what would you tell him?
-The former Bengals wideout said it would be soccer.
-He argued that no sport sharpens footwork better than soccer, and in his eyes, it’s the best foundation an athlete can have to succeed in other sports.
+On an episode of Nightcap, Ocho and Unc were posed with a simple question: “If your son asks which sport he should start playing at an early age, what would you tell him?”
+The former Bengals wideout’s pick was soccer, and he explained his reasons too.

 “I’m telling ’em to play soccer simply for the foundation of having your footwork together… If you start soccer early like I did, it creates a certain fundamental discipline that other sports can’t teach,” said Ocho.

-The former NFL tight end believes that if kids don’t start with baseball, they won’t learn to throw a curveball—and eventually, dimes in tackle football.
+The former NFL tight end believes that if kids don’t start with baseball, they won’t learn to throw a curveball — and eventually, dimes in tackle football.

 “If you don’t play baseball a little soon enough, I don’t care what your feet look like.
 You ain’t hitting that curve ball,” Unc said.